The Impact of North West London A&E closures

 The People's Inquiry report, published on March 20, has been well received: but we always intended this to be the start of a process of discussion and campaigning.

 To do this effectively we want your comments, queries, updates and general feedback about the report as a whole, or any of the 18 recommendations.

-The People's Inquiry Blog is therefore opening up, and we invite comments from all those wishing to defend and improve our NHS in London and across the country.
+The People's Inquiry Blog is still open, and we invite comments from all those wishing to defend and improve our NHS in London and across the country.